 Dr Eskandar Sadeghi Boroujerdi

 Dr Eskandar Sadeghi-Boroujerdi is a British Academy Postdoctoral Fellow in the Faculty of Oriental Studies, Postdoctoral Associate at St Cross College, and Series Editor of Radical Histories of the Middle East (Oneworld Publications).
 He has previously taught at the University of Oxford, SOAS, and the University of Exeter and was Associate Editor at the British Journal of Middle Eastern Studies from 2014 to 2017.
 He obtained his DPhil in Oriental Studies from Queen’s College, University of Oxford in 2014 under the supervision of Dr Homa Katouzian.
-His doctoral research delineated the intellectual and political genealogy of post-revolutionary Iran’s reform movement, Revolution and Its Discontents: Political Thought & Reform in Iran and is under contract with Cambridge University Press.
+His doctoral research critically delineated the intellectual and political genealogy of Iran’s post-revolutionary reform movement and will soon be published as a monograph under the title, Revolution and Its Discontents: Political Thought & Reform in Iran with Cambridge University Press.
 His writings have been published in the British Journal of Middle Eastern Studies, Iranian Studies, Digest of Middle East Studies, Middle East Journal, Foreign Policy, Jadaliyya, Al Jazeera, Lobelog, Jacobin, The Guardian, among other venues.

 Research and expertise: Modern Iran, Shiʿi ʿulama, Shiʿi political thought, political Islam, modern Iranian political and intellectual history, the history of the Iranian left, Marxist historiography, Third Worldism and post-colonialism.